ARM-software/arm-trusted-firmware/docs/porting-guide.md

     if the platform wants to restrict the amount of memory visible to BL3-1.
     Details of this function are given below.

+4. Loading the BL3-2 binary image (if present) in platform provided memory using semi-hosting.
+To load the BL3-2 image, BL2 makes use of the `bl32_meminfo` field in the `bl31_args` structure to which a pointer is returned by the `bl2_get_bl31_args_ptr()` function.
+The platform also defines the address in memory where BL3-2 is loaded through the constant `BL32_BASE`.
+BL2 uses this information to determine if there is enough memory to load the BL3-2 image.

+5. Arranging to pass control to the BL3-2 image (if present) that has been pre-loaded at `BL32_BASE`.
+BL2 populates an `el_change_info` structure in memory provided by the platform with information about how BL3-1 should pass control to the BL3-2 image.
+This structure follows the `el_change_info` structure populated for the normal world BL image in 2. above.

+6. Populating a `meminfo` structure with the following information in memory that is accessible by BL3-1 immediately upon entry.

+        meminfo.total_base = Base address of memory visible to BL3-2
+        meminfo.total_size = Size of memory visible to BL3-2
+        meminfo.free_base  = Base address of memory available for allocation to BL3-2
+        meminfo.free_size  = Size of memory available for allocation to BL3-2

+    BL2 populates this information in the `bl32_meminfo` field of the pointer returned by the `bl2_get_bl31_args_ptr() function.

 The following functions must be implemented by the platform port to enable BL2 to perform the above tasks.